s-avni/s-avni.github.io/_posts/2019-01-28-oxford-interview.md

 ## 1st Question

 <i>Tell us about a mathematical course you enjoyed studying during your undergraduate degree and how it is applied in computer science.
-Write around 250 words. </i>
+Write around 250 words. </i> Answer:

-### Answer

 Although I love mathematics in general, one field that I have found especially interesting is linear algebra.
 I first became interested in this field when I discovered that one could determine whether a system of equations has none, one, or infinitely many solutions using an abstract object called a determinant.
 Although I later learned that a determinant is not used in practice due to its computational complexity, I was still captivated by the idea of approaching a practical problem with a more higher-level perspective.